Artemis

 Artemis as the Goddess of Hunt

-Artemis and the Moon
+Artemis & the Moon

 Artemis as a Protector

-Artemis and Nature
+Artemis & Nature

-Artemis in Literature and Art
+Artemis in Literature & Art

 Popularity of the Name Artemis

 Artemis is a unique name that has gained popularity in recent years.
-This section will explore the popularity of Artemis as a female name, male name, and gender-neutral name.
+This section will explore the popularity of Artemis as a female name, male name, & gender-neutral name.
 Additionally, we will look at some famous personalities who share the name Artemis.

 Artemis as a Female Name

-Artemis has historically been a female name, and it continues to be more commonly used for girls than for boys.
+Artemis has historically been a female name, & it continues to be more commonly used for girls than for boys.
 In 2023, Artemis was the 697th most popular name for baby girls according to BabyCenter user data.
 This represents a significant increase in popularity, with Artemis rising 309 spots from 2022.

-Artemis as a Male and Gender-Neutral Name
+Artemis as a Male & Gender-Neutral Name

 Although Artemis is traditionally a female name, it has recently gained popularity as a gender-neutral name.
 In fact, some parents are even choosing Artemis as a name for their baby boys.
 According to Nameberry, Artemis was used as a name for boys in Greek mythology.